Locations Near You

 - You want your remains to stay with your loved ones

-- You want your remains to rest in a particular (non-cemetery) location
+- You want your remains to rest in a special location outside of a cemetery.

 - You like the idea of a scatter garden better than a typical cemetery location